petercamfield/devex/TheoreticalTask.md

 ### On Merge to main
 * optional - manual gate to show changes in `out` file and get approval
 * apply `out` file

+Additionally tools like Argo CD and Flux can be installed on the cluster and used to ensure synchronisation between the state described in git and the state of the cluster.